scruffaluff/templates/python/README.md

 ## Setup

 To develop with the generated project, install [Just](https://just.systems) and step into the project folder.
-Then execute `JUST_INIT=true just setup` and you are ready to code.
+Then execute `JUST_INIT=true just setup format` and you are ready to code.

 ## Tooling